-- develop a broad background knowledge and core knowledge of the construction industry; apply their developing knowledge in relevant, enjoyable and work-related contexts for craft products and computer aided design (CAD) projects; - $\bullet \quad \text{investigate apportunities to progress into further education, training or employment in the construction} \\$ - experience success when applying their knowledge in work-related contexts - develop and practise the key transferable skills that are important in working life; and - develop knowledge of the materials and sustainable methods used in dome
+- develop a broad background knowledge and core knowledge. - · apply their developing knowledge in relevant, enjoyable and work-related contexts for craft products and computer aided design (CAD) projects: investigate opportunities to progress into further education, training or employment in the construction - industry; - experience success when applying their knowledge in work-related contexts - develop and practise the key transferable skills that are important in working life; and develop knowledge of the materials and sustainable methods used in domestic and commercial construction.